ayhanap/wmdRules/ranks.md

  - Changing mains are only allowed if the management requests.
  - From a heavily occupied class to required classes.
 Any other request will not be evaluated.
  - Characters that previously earned key BIS items are specially out of this context.
- - The only main reason is
+ - The only main reason to change mains is to better sustain guild setup.
+Any personal reasons will not be evaluated.
+ - If ma
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODQzMDgzMjgsMTI1NDM4OTYyMV19
+eyJoaXN0b3J5IjpbLTE4MzUzNjYyNTcsMTI1NDM4OTYyMV19
 -->